 For our study using Aura's workforce analytics data, we examined a wide variety of specific job titles related to management consulting.
 Meaning, we didn't just look at "Management Consultant" job titles, but also included many job titles that conceptually mean the same type of thing.

-Some of the positions we looked at are geared toward optimizing organizational processes, while others provide targeted solutions, such as enhancing sales performance or navigating the complexities of healthcare management.
+Some positions we looked at are geared toward optimizing organizational processes, while others provide targeted solutions, such as enhancing sales performance or navigating the complexities of healthcare management.
 Collectively, these jobs are critical in driving business success, offering tailored advice and hands-on support to help companies achieve their goals in a competitive landscape.

 The first data in our analysis examines this broader universe of professional profiles, grouping management consultant job titles alongside highly related roles.
 It reveals an impressive 38% increase in management consultant profiles over recent years, highlighting a growing momentum in the field.
 Basically, this means more people are going into the profession, and the trendline is up and to the right, as they say.